UKCloud/documentation/articles/managed-services/man-monitoring-how-use-customer-polling.md

 Perfect Forward Secrecy (PFS)                     | NA Protocol                                          | esp

-### Non-standard Connectivity
+### Non-standard connectivity

-If there is a requirement for using one of the following non-standard connectivity methods it must be assessed by a UKCloud design authority before continuing:
+If there's a requirement for using one of the following non-standard connectivity methods, it must be assessed by a UKCloud design authority before continuing:

 - Failover via alternative/multiple VPN endpoints

 - Leased line termination

 - Monitoring via non-encrypted Internet (without a secure VPN)

 Further information may be required as to the specific network architecture.

 ## Playbooks

-UKCloud's Managed Monitoring as a Service uses a concept called Playbooks to indicate the actions to be performed on the receipt of an alert to UKCloud's Network Operations Centre (NOC).
+UKCloud's Managed Monitoring as a Service uses the concept of playbooks to indicate the actions to be performed on receipt of an alert to UKCloud's NOC.

-A typical contact playbook provides UKCloud's NOC with a customer's contact and escalation details, along with the following details on an alert by alert basis:
+A typical contact playbook provides UKCloud's NOC with your contact and escalation details, along with the following details on an alert by alert basis:

-- Contact Name/Team Name
+- Contact name/team name

-- Contact Number
+- Contact number

-- Contact Email
+- Contact email

-- Whether Telephone Authentication is required, and the information to perform it
+- Whether telephone authentication is required, and the information to perform it

 At the very least, a single default playbook will be established for a given customer.
-Additionally, more playbooks with specific contact instructions can be added and tied to individual alert types should a different contact or team be required for different alerts.
+Additionally, you can add more playbooks with specific contact instructions tied to individual alert types should a different contact or team be required for different alerts.

 ## Feedback